Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - AWS S3 offers "intelligent tiering" where it automatically moves items that haven't been accessed in a
 - Consider cheaper compute for short term workloads
   - AWS offers something called "EC2 Spot instances" which are VMs that can be purchases for much cheaper than regular VMs but can be interrupted unexpectedly
+    - GCP has an equaivalent offering called "Spot VMs"
   - Works best for short term workloads that can withstand interruptions
 - "Right size" data architecture by utilizing application performance analysis data
   - This step is crucial after other low hanging fruit (listed above) has already been addressed